mikrostew/badash/README.md

 `@uses-cmds [system/]command [[system/]command] ... `

-(check) Check that commands exist before using them.
+Check that commands exist before using them.
 Can be comma or space delimited, and you can specify a certain system to check.

 Example: